RasoulAM/constant-weight-pir/README.md

 --response_bytesize         | Byte size of the payload data in each row of the database                                           | one plaintext
 --verbose                   | Verbosity flag                                                                                      | true
 --write_path                | Path of the directory in which the results are written (the name of the file is a random number)    | None
---num_threads               | Number of threads to use (0: All threads available, max parallelization)                            | 0
+--num_threads               | Number of threads to use (0: Use all threads available, max parallelization)                        | 0

 ## Examples
 ```